SWIM FOR THE OCEAN

 The focus is on a swim along the Cuban coral reef, one of the best-preserved reef systems in the world.
 It's not about athletic performance or records.
 André isn't swimming to prove anything, but to approach a unique ecosystem with respect, tranquility, and attentiveness.

-In the film, André is not the athlete, but the observer and narrator – a “Man of the Ocean” who shows what needs protecting and why it is worthwhile to take responsibility for the sea.
+In the film, André is not the athlete, but the observer and narrator – a “Man of the Ocean” who shows what needs to be protected and why it is worth taking responsibility for the sea.

 The film takes a positive, pragmatic approach.
-It demonstrates that marine conservation works: political frameworks, a conscious use of resources, and restraint in intervening in nature measurably contribute to the preservation of ecosystems.
-Cuba serves as an example of a particular approach to the sea – not as a critique, but as an encouraging example.
+It makes it clear that marine conservation works: political frameworks, conscious resource management, and restraint in interfering with nature measurably contribute to preserving ecosystems.
+Cuba serves as an example of a special relationship with the sea – not as criticism, but as an encouraging model.

 The project will continue beyond 2026.
-Depending on its success, an international free release is also planned.
+Depending on its success, an international public release is also planned.
 We will keep you updated on progress, etc., via social media and here.